 The East Flatbush and Mott Haven Community Partnership Programs work to improve access and coordination of resources between residents and service providers that support children and family well-being, and the community’s capacity to thrive.

 Helping Hands for Families is an intensive program for families whose children or parents have mental health and/or substance abuse issues.

 Second Chances is a specially designed program for families and youth, ages 12-16, currently, previously or at risk for involvement with police or the court.
 It provides counseling services, support, advocacy and community linkages.

-Both the Early Literacy pilot program and Reading For Our Future provide youth in foster care with in-home, one-on-one tutoring.
-In addition, the Early Literacy program provides resources and training to biological and foster parents to encourage literacy skills in the home.
+The Early Literacy program provides youth in foster care with in-home, one-on-one tutoring.
+This program also provides resources and training to biological and foster parents to encourage literacy skills in the home.

 Two Together provides free individualized tutoring and mentoring on the Pleasantville Cottage Campus to youth who score below grade level in reading or math or have other learning needs.